tencentcloudstack/terraform-provider-tencentcloud/website/docs/r/kubernetes_node_pool.html.markdown

 Provide a resource to create an auto scaling group for kubernetes cluster.

-~> **NOTE:**  We recommend the usage of one cluster without worker config + node pool to manage cluster and nodes.
+~> **NOTE:**  We recommend the usage of one cluster with essential worker config + node pool to manage cluster and nodes.
 Its a more flexible way than manage worker config with tencentcloud_kubernetes_cluster, tencentcloud_kubernetes_scale_worker or exist node management of `tencentcloud_kubernetes_attachment`.
 Cause some unchangeable parameters of `worker_config` may cause the whole cluster resource `force new`.

 ## Example Usage